Purpose of incentive

 Chapter 380 of the Texas Local Government Code allows the Fort Worth city council to establish and administer programs that promote economic development.
 These programs can grant business loans or public money, or provide support through city services and personnel, in the interest of helping improve Fort Worth’s economic vitality as a community and establish its competitive edge.

-However, there are certain guidelines that developers must meet in order to be eligible for either a Tax Abatement or a Chapter 380 grant.
+However, there are certain guidelines that developers must meet in order to be eligible for either a Tax Abatement or an Economic Development Program Agreement – also known as a Chapter 380 grant.

 While all eligible applications will be considered, the City of Fort Worth is especially interested in supporting projects that produce a meaningful impact on the City and its economy and result in one of more of the following: